selwynpolit/demo2/book/legislative_development.md

 ## Legislative Development Process

 One powerful way to modernize laws is to develop them using an open source, transparent process.
-This approach leverages collaborative technology platforms—and, when appropriate, integrates commercial solutions—to ensure laws are clear, inclusive, and subject to continual public review.
+This approach leverages collaborative open-source technology platforms—and, when appropriate, integrates commercial solutions—to ensure laws are clear, inclusive, and subject to continual public review.

 ### **1. Collaborative Legal Drafting Platforms**